aldoeve/Computer-Graphics/README.md

 # Computer Graphics Scene
 ---
-This renders an indoor scene of Dr.Crawley teaching computer graphics.
-Also forgive the fact I used your likeness in this project.
-The suprise is your catchphrase being rendered.
+This renders an outdoor scene of a cow being watched by a dog while a hidden teapot cools down.
+The teapot can only be seen at certain angles.
+The reason as to why I am not quite sure it seems that enabling culling faces seems to affect this object.